-Even if you do not qualify for a domestic violence protective order ("50B order") or a civil no-contact order ("50C order"), the abuser may have committed a crime.
+Even if you do not qualify for an order of protection or a restraining order against stalking or harassment, the abuser may have committed a crime.
 If you call the police, they may arrest him/her for a crime and you may get a restraining order through the criminal court.
 Remember that even if you do have a domestic violence protective order or a civil no-contact order, you can still report him/her to the police if you believe s/he committed a crime against you.

 If the abuser has mis-used technology in a way that you believe may be a crime, go to our Abuse Using Technology section to learn what types of behaviors are covered under criminal state laws.